Motorhoming in Austria: Your Ultimate Guide (Videos Inc.)

 More than 200 hectares of poppy fields can be found in the Waldviertel area.

-Just 3 kilometres from Ottenschlagg, is a small family-run poppy farm and museum, Mohnhof Gressl.
-Here, you can buy several poppy-related products, such as soaps, pesto, liqueur and a variety of other products.
+Just 3 kilometres from Ottenschlagg is Mohnhof Gressl, a small family-run poppy farm and museum.
+Here, you can buy several poppy-related products, such as soaps, pesto, liqueur, and a variety of others.

-Other nearby attractions include the world-famous Benedictine Abbey, Melk Abbey and the city of Melk, a UNESCO World Cultural Heritage site.
+Other nearby attractions include the world-famous Benedictine Abbey, Melk Abbey and the city of Melk, all within the Wachau area, a UNESCO World Cultural Heritage site.

-Back at camp, we headed into the forest with our bikes.
-And, not for the first time on our travels, Lars found a shortcut.
+Back at camp, we headed into the forest on our bikes.
+Not for the first time on our travels, Lars found a shortcut.

 Lars-in-long Grass with a bike -in-Ottenschlagg